 Here are a few principles that are worth bearing in mind.

-It will not always be possible to follow them absolutely but, nevertheless, they are good aims.
+It isn’t always possible to follow them absolutely but, still, they are good aims.

 - In text, spell out, rather than use symbols